 - Agate grey

-This creates a slightly warmer and less stark appearance while still achieving a contemporary feel.
+These alternatives create a slightly warmer and less stark appearance while still delivering a contemporary finish.

 If you are comparing darker window colours, you may also find our Agate Grey vs Anthracite Grey guide useful.